Skip to main content

 Additional Requirements

-c.
-Essay 3: The BYU Department of Public Health has a stated priority to create an environment that honors diversity and belonging for all people.
+3. Essay 3 (no more than 400 words): The BYU Department of Public Health has a stated priority to create an environment that honors diversity and belonging for all people.
 How can you support or enhance our ability to achieve that priority?
 What could you uniquely contribute to the cohort?
-Applicants are encouraged to share their experiences relating to cultural background, socioeconomic background, adversity, first-generation college student, and life experiences.
+Applicants are encouraged to share their experiences relating to cultural background, special skill sets, academic perspectives, linguistic and international background, socioeconomic background, adversity, first-generation college student, life experiences or anything else that you feel you uniquely bring to the program.
 We do not make decisions based on gender or race.

 4. Resume

-5. Letters of Recommendation - Include TWO letters of recommendation from those who can attest to your academic and/or work ability.
+5. Letters of recommendation: Include TWO letters of recommendation from those who can attest to your academic and/or work ability.
 Applicants are encouraged to ask their letter writers to discuss the following in their letter: leadership skills, ability to work well with others, grit, dependability, writing, and academic ability.
+Professional references related to public health (professors, employers, etc.) are encouraged.
 This information is to be provided in addition to the general instructions for the letters of recommendation.

 Program Requirements